bird-house/birdhouse-docs/docs/source/dev_guide.rst

 * http://quick-sphinx-tutorial.readthedocs.io/en/latest/

 The documentation is automatically published to ReadTheDocs_ with GitHub webhooks.
-It is important to keep the :ref:`_codestyle` and write explainations to your functions.
+It is important to keep the :ref:`_codestyle` and write explanations to your functions.
 There is an auto-api for documentation of functions.
-.. todo: explenation of enabling spinx automatic api documentation.
+.. todo: explanation of enabling spinx automatic api documentation.

 The main `documentation`_ (which you are reading now) is the starting point to get an overview of birdhouse.
 Each birdhouse component comes with its own Sphinx documentation and is referenced by the main birdhouse document.

 .. _conda:
 Environment with conda